Paul lived and worked on a dairy farm in Wisconsin during his youth. Since 2012, he has helped his sister on her farm three times.

 First, in January of 1965, Patty had an appendectomy.
 When I visited her at Burlington Hospital, I fainted for some unknown reason.

 Second, while I was in Japan with the Navy in 1969, I bought my youngest sister, Connie, a beautiful Japanese doll, but I think I got Patty only a pen and pencil set.
 When I presented the gifts in March of 1970 after returning home, Patty was so jealous of Connie receiving the doll.

 Third, at the end of August of 1972, Pat went away to college at River Falls, Wisconsin, about six hours away.
 I remember going up to school with her on the bus for the first time, eating a pizza for dinner after arriving, and then sleeping in one of the school's dormitories overnight.
 I also recall giving Patty $200 for college expenses.
 In 1990, she repaid me that money when I needed it.

 Contact with My Sister: 1973-1981

 I saw even less of my sister, Patty, after I left home in 1973 and lived in Taiwan until July of 1979.
 During these six years, Pat first attended River Falls College (1972-1976) and majored in pre-vet.
 For one semester, she went to Norway and lived and worked with a local veterinarian.
-When my sister didn't get into vet school after she applied for the first time, she retook chemistry classes and then earned a Masters in Dairy Science from the University of Wisconsin during the period 1977-1980.
+When my sister didn't get into vet school after she applied for the first time, she retook chemistry classes and then earned a Masters's Degree in Dairy Science from the University of Wisconsin during the period 1977 to 1980.

 When Patty wasn't busy with her studies at school, she would often go home on weekends and help dad and mom who were milking cows again.
 During this period, I highlight three things that I especially remember about my sister.